Used good: Formal sales

-Types
+Product categories

 Clothing

 In developed countries, unwanted used clothing is often donated to charities that sort and sell it.
 Some of these distribute some of the clothing to people on low incomes for free or at a very low price.
 Others sell all of the collected clothing in bulk to a commercial used clothing redistributor and then use the raised funds to finance their activities.
 In the U.S., almost 5 billion pounds of clothing are donated to charity shops each year, only about 10% of which can be re-sold by the charity shops.
 About a third of the donated clothing is bought, usually in bulk and at a heavy discount, by commercial dealers and fabric recyclers, who export it to other countries.
 Some of the used clothes are also smuggled into Mexico.

 Whereas charity shops dominated the secondhand market from the 1960s to the 1970s, more specialized, profit-oriented shops emerged in the 1980s.
 These shops catered primarily to the fashionable female demographic and offered women and children designer clothes, and occasionally high-end formal wear for men.
 Resale boutiques specialized in contemporary high-end used designer fashion (for example, 2nd Take, or Couture Designer Resale), while others (such as Buffalo Exchange and Plato's Closet) specialize in vintage or retro fashion, period fashion, or contemporary basics and one-of-a-kind finds.
 Still, others cater to specific active sports by specializing in things such as riding equipment and diving gear.
 The resale business model has now expanded into the athletic equipment, books, and music categories.
 Secondhand sales migrated to a peer-to-peer platform—effectively cutting out the retailer as the middleman—when websites such as eBay and Amazon introduced the opportunity for Internet users to sell virtually anything online, including designer (or fraudulent) handbags, fashion, shoes, and accessories.